Baptism for the Dead

 Thirty records have been selected.
 Click OK.

 Ancestral Quest begins retrieving the current temple status on each record.

-We see that all but 4 of the records still have no baptism date.
+We see that all but 4 of the records still have no baptism date, and are eligible for baptism in the church’s point of view.
 Now we begin the process of reserving baptisms.
 We start by highlighting the first name which indicates it can have baptism reserved, and we click Check for Dups.

 I see nothing to convince me that this is the same person, so I click Close.

 Ancestral Quest shows that I have checked for duplicates, so I click Reserve.

 We note that the ordinances will be assigned to Me.
 This means that any ordinances we reserve will not be released to temples for them to perform.
 They will remain on my reserved list.
 We check the boxes labeled Baptism and Confirmation, then we click Reserve.

 If we are not aware of Church Policies governing reservation of ordinances, we can click the View Church Policies button and read them.
 After you have read them, you click the I have read… button, then click Continue.